Flipgrid is a video-based tool allows for discussion across digital devices, but in a fun and engaging way that makes it ideal for use in education.

 Students can then login and use the myjoincode to get into the Topic directly to watch the video and post their response.
 The video response then appears on the page below the original Topic Prompt.
 These can be commented on by other students, using text, but permissions can be set and controlled by the teacher as they see fit.

-Flipgrid currently offers more than 25,000 lessons and activities, helping you to create new Topics quickly and easily.
+Flipgrid currently offers more than 25,000 lessons and activities, and more than 35,000 Topics, helping you to create new Topics or use existing ones quickly and easily.

-While Flipgrid keeps things minimal, making it easy to use, there are still lots of useful settings that you can tweak.
+While Flipgrid keeps things minimal, making it very intuitive, there are still plenty of useful settings that you can tweak.
 Get your offering just right and it can be tailored to get the best engagement possible with the class.

 Here's some lingo guidance and tips to help you understand what's available to use.